The deviance for a model M 0, based on a data set y, is defined as follows:

 denotes the fitted values of the parameters in the model M 0.

-denotes the fitted parameters for the "full model" (or "saturated model").
+denotes the fitted parameters for the full model (or saturated model).

 Both sets of fitted values are implicitly functions of the observations y.
 In this case, the full model is a model with a parameter for every observation so that the data are fitted exactly.
-This expression is -2 times the log-likelihood ratio of the reduced model compared to the full model.

 The deviance is used to compare two models—in particular in the case of generalized linear models where it has a similar role to residual variance from ANOVA in linear models (RSS).